 There are 10 planned sessions for the spring and 9 planned sessions for the fall; however sessions may be interrupted or cancelled by severe weather.

-How many teams will participate in the FALL 2017 season?
+How many teams will participate in the Spring 2018 season?

-Given the interest from the last two seasons, we anticipate having 16 teams.
+Given the interest from the last few seasons, we anticipate having 12-16 teams.